 Funding can be towards running costs (including salaries and overheads), project costs, equipment or capital developments.
 The work can be new, continuing or a one-off initiative.
 Whatever you are seeking funding for must have a strong case for support.
 That means being able to explain what you will do with the grant, who will benefit and how you know the work will make a difference to the intended beneficiaries or cause.

 We mainly make small grants of £1,000 to £10,000.
 The average grant is around £6,000.
 We don’t make grants for less than £500.

 Some of our funds make larger grants.
 When this is the case, we have a call for applications stating the amounts available.
 Occasionally we make larger awards where we combine contributions from different funds to address a particular issue.
 We do this by inviting proposals from groups working in that area.

 If we cannot consider your application, we aim to tell you as soon as we can.

 For eligible applications, we aim to give you a decision within 12 weeks of receiving all the information we need.
 If we think your application fits one of our funds but it will take more than 12 weeks to make a decision, we will contact you.

 Can we apply again if we have before?

-If you applied to us and were successful, you can apply again so long as you have sent us all the reports we asked for on the previous grant.
+If you applied to us and were successful, you can apply again so long as you have sent us any outstanding reports from previous grants.